idafchev/idafchev.github.io/_posts/2017-04-14-writing_linux_shellcode.md

 The first argument (*argv[0]*{: style="color: LightGreen"}) must be equal to *filename*{: style="color: LightGreen"}.
 *envp[]*{: style="color: LightGreen"} - pointer to an array containing additinal environment options.
 Won't be used here.

-These pointers will be stored in the registers prior to calling the syscall.
+These pointers will be stored in the registers prior to calling the syscall:
 *eax*{: style="color: LightGreen"} will store the *syscall number*{: style="color: LightGreen"}
 *ebx*{: style="color: LightGreen"} will store pointer to the first argument (*filename*{: style="color: LightGreen"})
 *ecx*{: style="color: LightGreen"} will store pointer to the second argument (*argv[]*{: style="color: LightGreen"})